-Equine Guided Leadership is the latest corporate training innovation to hit the UK and despite the fairly small number of companies offering the service, Great Britain is already considered one of the top countries in the world to take on one to one training with a horse.
+Equine Guided Leadership is the latest corporate training innovation to hit the UK and despite the fairly small number of companies offering the service, Great Britain is already considered one of the top countries in the world for one-to-one training with a horse.
 In the business world, leaders use Equine Guided Leadership to develop a myriad of skills that can completely transform the way they lead.
 However, when it comes to young people the effect of working with horses can have an even greater impact by helping to shape the minds of the leaders of tomorrow.

 If you run a youth programme, training scheme or offer internships then take a look at the following to discover how your young leaders could benefit from the majesty and wisdom of nature’s wisest animals.

 The skills necessary to become a good leader are also essential for life in general!
 Equine guided leadership allows delegates to develop relationships, solve problems, think critically, communicate effectively and lead confidently.
 Horses do not respond to intimidation so if you want them to comply, you need to engender mutual respect and trust – all without uttering a word!
 Once you can get a horse to do what you want it to do, it’s easy to transfer those skills to people.

 One of the biggest problems facing young people in the UK today is a lack of confidence brought about by the general state of employment.
 Young people who can’t find a job gradually lose their self-esteem the longer they’re unemployed for, which in turn makes it even harder to get a job.
 When you walk into an interview room most people will make a snap judgement about whether they plan to hire you based purely on their first impression.
 In order to work with a horse you need to project an unspoken aura of confidence which is also the ideal way to conduct yourself in a job interview.